 Every home has windows, and glass does a poor job at blocking sound, especially in older buildings.
 However, you can easily resolve this issue.
 Porous materials like cloth and fabric absorbs sound waves, dampening the noise.
 This is why music studios hang foam on their walls.

-To soundproof your windows, use cellular shades or curtains.
+According to Soundproof Central, “to soundproof your windows, use cellular shades or curtains.
 Both are composed of fabric which helps to dampen outside noise.
-While shades are fashionable, they are often transparent and allow light to enter the room.
+While shades are fashionable, they are often transparent and allow light to enter the room.”

 Blackout curtains, on the other hand, don’t look as modern but are very thick.
 Not only does this keep out light, but also dampens sound.